NNPDF/pineko/design/README.md

 Here a short summary of practical problems we would like to avoid:
 - avoid different data input format, today we have to maintain parsers for APFEL (DIS/FTDY), APPLgrid and PineAPPL,
-- avoid long runtime operations that can be cached and stored in a server a priori, e.g.: DGLAP evolution kernels, DIS and FTDY grids,
+- avoid long runtime operations *Proposed Solution*: use caching and store the elements in a server a priori, e.g.: DGLAP evolution kernels, DIS and FTDY grids,
 - reduce to minimum data input processing,

+## Proposal

+We propose to develop a code which performs the combination and provide tools to prepare, store and update its requirements.

+### Desired Features

 - delegate the FK Table construction to a single code/function,
 - provide tools to cache results and upload to server
-- provide tools to optimize the quality of FK tables.
+- provide tools to optimize the quality of FK tables

-## Proposal

-We propose to develop a code which performs the combination and provide tools to prepare, store and update its requirements.

 ### Input